In short, a weaponized Idiot Ball.

 4X game Ascendancy includes the Intellect Scrambler, which temporarily erases the memories of the crew of the affected ship.
 The in-game description claims that it can "turn an experienced crew into a bunch of bumbling rookies".

-In Portal 2, Wheatley is a Moron Sphere who was created as part of GLaDOS's AI, to prevent her from killing everyone in the facility by giving her a constant stream of terrible ideas.
+In Portal 2, Wheatley is an Intelligence Dampening Sphere who was created as part of GLaDOS's AI, to prevent her from killing everyone in the facility by giving her a constant stream of terrible ideas.